 - 2 Tablespoons olive oil

-- 1 pound hot Italian sausage, , (bulk or links with the casings removed)
+- 1 pound hot Italian sausage (bulk or links with the casings removed)

-- 2 medium sweet onions, , diced
+- 2 medium sweet onions diced (or 1 large)

-- 2 cloves garlic, , minced
+- 2 cloves garlic minced

-- kosher salt and freshly cracked black pepper, , to taste
+- kosher salt and freshly cracked black pepper to taste

-- 1 teaspoon dried Italian seasoning
+- 2 teaspoon dried Italian seasoning

-- 1/4-1/2 teaspoon hot pepper flakes, , to taste
+- 1/4-1/2 teaspoon hot pepper flakes to taste

 For the Ricotta Mixture